TheThumbsupguy/ruby-gosu-game/README.md

 Dependencies: `gem install sinatra`, `gem install gosu`, `gem install data_mapper`, `gem install dm-sqlite-adapter`.

+Also, you may need to go to <a href="http://sqlite.org/download.html">sqlite.org</a> and download "Precompiled Binaries" of sqlite.
+For Windows, get sqlite-shell-win32-x86-3080900.zip and sqlite-dll-win32-x86-3080900.zip.
+Once downloaded, extract their contents to your `bin` directory where Ruby is installed.
+This fixed my sqlite3 Load Error on Windows.

 Navigate to the game's directory in a terminal window.

 Run `ruby scorePage.rb` to setup the local webserver.